ocurrent/ocluster/README.md

 You can also use `remove-client` to deactivate the `.cap` file, and `list-clients` to show all registered users.

+For automated deployment scripts, you can also start the scheduler with e.g.
+`--default-clients=alice,bob` to create `alice.cap` and `bob.cap` automatically
+if they don't already exist.

 To get a list of the available pools:

 ```